There is an age-old debate about whether debit cards are better than credit cards. Some people love credit cards, and some hate them.

-As more people are cutting back on their spending and are paying more attention to managing their financial affairs, many have made the decision to cut out credit cards from their life and rely solely on cash or debit cards.
+As more people are cutting back on their spending and paying more attention to managing their financial affairs, many have decided to cut out credit cards from their life and rely solely on cash or debit cards.
 It can be a good plan if you can’t trust yourself with credit cards.
 But there are differences between credit and debit cards that may affect you more than you think.

 What’s the Difference Between Credit Cards and Debit Cards?